It’s difficult to find a scene more awe-inspiring than a mosaic of millions of fire-red, sunset-orange, and

 Litchfield Hills Scenic Driving Routes

 One of the first fall drives people in Greenwich think of is up to Litchfield County.
 While the drive can be long, you’ll feel like you’re in a different world compared to the Connecticut shoreline.
 The towns are smaller and still have their quaint little downtowns.

 Those classic images of a town green with white church steeples, all surrounded by wild autumn colors?
-You’ll find those shots a plenty in Litchfield County, Connecticut.
+You’ll find those shots a plenty in the cute Connecticut towns of Litchfield County.

 Head from Greenwich up to either Litchfield or Kent.
 From either starting point, meander on the roads up to close to the Massachusetts border, including North Canaan, East Canaan, and Norfolk.

 You can extend the trip to see Torrington, CT’s historic downtown district.
 But even if you don’t, there’s plenty to see along the way.
 Some famous points of interest include some of the best state parks in Connecticut, plus some other unique spots: